| localK {spatstat.explore} | R Documentation |

 Computes the neighbourhood density function, a local version of

-the -function or
+the K-function or L-function,

 defined by Getis and Franklin (1987).